m-wojnar/reinforced-lib/docs/source/custom_extensions.rst

 There are three main benefits of using extensions:

 #.
 Automatic initialization of agents - an extension can provide default arguments that can be used to
    initialize an agent.
-For example, if we would like to create the ``wifi.ParticleFilter`` :ref:`agent <Particle Filter (Wi-Fi)>` without using any extension, we would probably do it in the following way:
+For example, if we would like to create the Particle Filter (Wi-Fi) without using any extension, we would probably do it in the following way:

    .. code-block:: python